Your Pendultus Premium Stock Newsletter Guide and FAQ

 Are you a certified financial planner or investment advisor?

 Some financial publication companies use low-cost newsletters as an advertising vehicle for their financial planning business or as a loss leader for higher-priced investment newsletters.
 We do not offer financial planning or high-end investing newsletters to the public.
 Therefore, we must keep our newsletter price high enough to cover expenses and make a little profit.
 The good news is that it means we’re not holding anything back; you get our best ideas! (at an incredible bargain considering our performance surpasses that of newsletters costing $995 or more annually)

 The Pendultus Premium Stock Newsletter is for informational and learning purposes only.
 We simply provide a list of stocks that we believe have the potential to outperform the market averages.
 It’s worked well so far.
 You should always consult with a certified financial advisor before deciding to buy or sell stocks contained in our newsletters.

 Why don’t you send inter-issue commentaries?

 Over the years we’ve come to appreciate this more relaxed approach to investing and it’s helped our results.
-We hope you do also.
-Take the time to enjoy life, spend it with family and friends.
+Take the time to enjoy life; spend it with family and friends.
 Focus on long-term performance.
 Don’t sweat the daily fluctuations or get caught up in the noise.
 That’s what trading firms and news sites want you to do to make money for them.